 For cooperatives, this promotion is usually uninteresting, since the board members are not even involved with substantial capital in the financing of the company.

-However, there is no special support for people who associate with common economic interests.
-The result: The enormous potential that lies in the cooperative idea remains unused.
+However, there is no special funding for people who join forces with common economic interests.
+The result: The enormous potential that lies in the cooperative idea remains untapped.